batmen-lab/BioMANIA/README.md

 Currently, we only furnish scanpy data and pre-trained models.
 For experimenting with more libraries, use our library installation service.

-We also offer some demo chat, you can download it [here](https://drive.google.com/drive/folders/1V-vZeuKR59kq2IU3W_fW4bNCrZmRlSzD?usp=drive_link) and import it into the chatbot UI
+We also offer some demo chat, you can download it [here](https://drive.google.com/drive/folders/1V-vZeuKR59kq2IU3W_fW4bNCrZmRlSzD?usp=drive_link) and use `import data` button to visualize it in chatbot UI

 ### Installation of new library